timescale/docs/timescaledb/tutorials/grafana/grafana-timescalecloud.md

 import CloudTrial from 'versionContent/_partials/_cloudtrial.mdx';

 # Connect TimescaleDB and Grafana

 Grafana ships with built-in Prometheus, PostgreSQL, Jaeger, and other data source plugins that allow you to query and visualize data from a compatible database.
 To add a data source in Grafana you must be signed as a user with organization administration role privileges.

-To connect Grafana with TimescaleCloud database instance, install Grafana.
-For information about installing Grafana, see the [Grafana installation documentation][grafana-install].
+To connect Grafana with TimescaleCloud database instance, install [Grafana][install-grafana].

 This section shows you how to connect TimescaleCloud database instance as data source in [Grafana][grafana-homepage].

 ## Configure TimescaleDB as a data source

 To configure TimscaleCloud database as a data source you need to create a service, and then configure TimescaleDB as the data source in Grafana.